hoberobin/wlg_signatures/README.md

 - `index.html` - Landing page to select which signature to view
 - `signatures/` - Directory containing individual signature HTML files
   - `signature1.html` - Will Leather Goods logo signature
-  - `signature2.html` - Spirit, Nike, Will Leather Goods - Three logos in triangle layout
+  - `signature4.html` - Spirit, Nike, Will Leather Goods - Nike and WLG logos on top, SPIRIT LEATHERWORKS text below
-  - `signature3.html` - Spirit Leather Works logo signature
+  - `signature2.html` - (No longer in use) Spirit, Nike, Will Leather Goods - Three logos in triangle layout
-  - `signature4.html` - Spirit, Nike, Will Leather Goods (Alternative) - Nike and WLG logos on top, SPIRIT LEATHERWORKS text below
+  - `signature3.html` - (No longer in use) Spirit Leather Works logo signature

 ## Usage